yec22/Fine-Grained-Indoor-Recon/README.md

-# NeuRIS
+# Indoor Scene Reconstruction with Fine-Grained Details
-We propose a new method, dubbed NeuRIS, for high quality reconstruction of indoor scenes.
+We propose a new method for high quality reconstruction of indoor scenes using Hybrid Representation and Normal Prior Enhancement.

 ## Usage

 #### Data preparation
-Scene data used in NeuRIS can be downloaded from [here](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/jiepeng_connect_hku_hk/ElKcK1sus9pLnARZ_e9l-IcBS6cE-6w8xt34bMsvMAiuIQ?e=0z1eka) and extract the scene data into folder `dataset/indoor`.
-And the scene data used in [ManhattanSDF](https://github.com/zju3dv/manhattan_sdf) are also included for convenient comparisons.
 The data is organized as follows:
 ```
 <scene_name>